Temple (LDS Church): History of interview questions

 A list of questions were first introduced in 1857 and used to qualify whether an individual could enter the Endowment House, before the first temple in Utah was built.
-They reflected the context of the times, including questions about branding an animal that you did not own and using another person's irrigation water.
+They reflected the context of the times, including questions about one's belief in polygamy, branding an animal that one did not own, and using another person's irrigation water.

 Since then, the temple recommend questions have changed significantly, though less so in recent years.